Folkestone School for Girls

 The boys' grammar school is called the Harvey Grammar School.

 Admissions & Destinations

 The school intended to use the entrance examination introduced by Dover Grammar School for Boys, but, after an objection by Kent County Council, it was ruled on 8 July 2005 by the Schools Adjudicator that the school should use the county's selection test and Shepway test.
 In 2017, around 85% of students either continued onto university or planned to do so after a gap year.
 The remainder went into directly into employment.

-House System

-There are six houses named after historically important women: (Marie) Curie, (Amy) Johnson, (Jane) Austen, (Emmeline) Pankhurst, (Ada) Lovelace and (Mary) Seacole.
-Each house has an assigned colour, green, red, yellow, blue, orange and purple respectively.